 What does meditation mean?
-In this post, I would like to speak about the meaning of meditation, and offer a definition for meditation.
+In this post, I would like to speak about the meaning of meditation and offer definitions.

 People often ask:

-- What is meditation and how to define it?
+• What is meditation, and how do you define it?

 Let’s start with the definition of meditation.
 A good understanding of a term helps us understand it better.

-- Meditation is a technique for calming down the nonstop activity of the mind and for experiencing inner peace.
+• Meditation is a technique for calming down the mind’s nonstop activity and experiencing inner peace.

-- It is a way for sharpening mind and focus.
+• It is a way to sharpen the mind and focus.

 Meaning of Meditation According to Various Sources